ZachHandley/ZNMI/README.md

 ### Changelog

+0.1.3 - Added return types to all functions
 0.1.2 - Added additional methods I forgot to customerVault, added more tests for data to use in my integration package 0.1.1 - Fixed Vite dependency instead of dev dependency